VMBlakelock/saute-and-skewers-greekfood/README.md

 Saute & Skewers - Future features could include:

-- Having a larger database library for guest users to view.
+- Having a larger database of greek recipes for guest users to view.
--
-- An image field where users can upload images of their own added Greek foods.
+- An image field on Add recipe page where users can upload images of their own Greek foods to their recipes.
-- Users being able to create a profile page.
+- User profile to be extended to allow users to upload images and information about them that other registered users can see.
 - A badge or icon level that registered users of the site could achieve, when X number of entries have been added - i.e - Top Contributer.
+- A review score or like element that the community of users can click on, if they like or have tried a recipe posted by others.
+- Response section to provide users with feedback on added recipes.
+- Forgotton password feature, so passwords can be reset.
 - A blog that promotes more of Greece - locations, its culture aswell as it foods.
-- A messenger area where users can chat to each other live on the site.
+- A messenger area where registered users can chat to each other live on the site.
 - An e commerce shop where users could order greek foods and merchandise.

 <hr>